Training Opportunities and Archives

 SBIRT services became a Medi-Cal benefit beginning for alcohol use only (no drug related services) as of January 1, 2014.
 Providers eligible to screen and provide brief intervention may be reimbursed for both the alcohol screening and for the brief interventions.
-SBIRT-related videos and webinars can be found on youtube.
+SBIRT-related videos and webinars can be found on youtube and an SBIRT app is now available.
 Additional resources can be found on the Center for Integrated Health Solutions (CIHS).
-Training webinars will be offered Feburary 28th and March 24th, 2014.

 (from Medscape): Starting in January 2015, physicians and other healthcare providers can start receiving a separate fee for chronic care management for seniors with multiple conditions delivered outside regular office visits, the Centers for Medicare & Medicaid Services (CMS) has announced.
 CMS has established a payment rate of $40.39 for chronic care management that can be billed up to once a month per qualified patient.